CDP Stablecoin: Architecture and Implementation

 uint256 collateralAmount,

-uint256 stablecoinAmount // how many stablecoins to receive
+uint256 stablecoinAmount // how many stablecoins the user wants

 ) external nonReentrant {